PacketFence Clustering Guide

 12.4.3.
 Disabling galera-autofix

-You should disable the galera-autofix service in the configuration to disable the automated resolution of cluster issues during the upgrade.
+Disable the galera-autofix service in the configuration to disable the automated resolution of cluster issues during the upgrade.

 Once this is done, stop galera-autofix service on all nodes using: